College of Engineering

 During the fall and spring semesters, a full-time program is 12 to 18 semester hours.
 More than 18 semester hours is considered an overload and students must seek approval by filing a petition form from the College of Engineering Student Resource page.
 For Summer Session 1 (Four-Week) and Summer Session 2 (Eight-Week), UIC considers a total aggregate of 6 semester hours as the minimum number necessary to constitute full-time enrollment.
 Students seeking to take more than 9 semester hours during the summer should file a petition in 123 SEO.

-2. Any student whose grade point average for any term falls below 2.00/4.00 but whose UIC cumulative grade point average is above 2.00 will be placed on 2.00 academic probation for the following term.
+Any student whose grade point average for any term falls below 2.00/4.00 but whose UIC cumulative grade point average is above 2.00 will be placed on Term Notice for the following term.
 The student will return to clear status if a grade point average of at least 2.00 is earned without any grade less than C in the following term.

 Dismissal Rules

-1. A student on academic probation who does not meet the probationary requirements will be dismissed from the university.
+1. A student on academic notice who does not meet the academic requirements will be dismissed from the university.

 2. A student who fails to make progress toward a degree may be dismissed.
 Examples of failure to make progress include excessive term deficit points,a failure to complete required courses, accumulation of excessive number of Incomplete (I) grades, failure to earn credit in any semester, and failure to maintain a 2.00 average in the major discipline.